-- We ask the LWF and all member churches to facilitate exchanges for the sake of more widespread positive exposure to women in lay and ordained leadership. - We refer to the resolution on human trafficking and relevant actions called for by this Assembly. - We endorse the message from the youth pre-Assembly on the topic of sex education. - We call for LWF and all member churches to make the rights and welfare of children a priority for future theology and action.
+- We ask the LWF and all member churches to facilitate exchanges for the sake of more widespread positive exposure to women in lay and ordained leadership. - We refer to the resolution on human trafficking and relevant actions called for by this assembly. - We endorse the message from the youth pre-assembly on the topic of sex education. - We call for LWF and all member churches to make the rights and welfare of children a priority for future theology and action. - We commit ourselves to continuing the dialogue with the Mennonites and the LWF and its member churches.

-- "The creation waits with eager longing for the revealing of the children of God" (Rom 8:19).
-When people are transformed by the gospel, creation breathes a sigh of relief and communities flourish.
-Where the gospel takes root, creation benefits. - (12) We highlighted several issues that are of burning relevance today, as they have been for several yesterdays: - Food justice: Recognizing adequate and nutritious food as essential to life, we are shocked to realize that, while large portions of the world population are impoverished and hungry, in other instances, forty percent of food gets thrown away uneaten.
+- (8) "The creation waits with eager longing for the revealing of the children of God" (Rom 8:19).
+When people are transformed by the gospel, creation breathes a sigh of relief, and communities flourish.
+Where the gospel takes root, creation benefits. - (9) We highlighted several issues that are of burning relevance today, as they have been for several yesterdays: - Food justice: Recognizing adequate and nutritious food as essential to life, we are painfully aware that while large portions of the world population are impoverished and hungry, in other instances forty percent of food gets thrown away uneaten.
 This denies the fact that food is precious.
 The answer is not to fill empty bowls with cheap charity, but rather with the costly pursuit of justice for the sake of this and future generations.
 Direct support of the hungry and marginalized has to be combined with development and education.
 Our work has to empower people to fend for their own rights and live in dignity. - Climate change: We are aware that the window of opportunity for the reduction of greenhouse gas is shrinking.
 We realize that those who are most to blame often feel the least affected.
 As one consequence of this global crisis, some indigenous people are at risk of losing their ancestral land and culture. - HIV and AIDS: We recognize that the body of Christ is infected and affected; the church is both part of the problem and part of the solution.
 The churches' silence or ill-advised recommendations have contributed to the ongoing spread of the pandemic.
-At the same time, churches are instrumental in providing information and education that result in effective prevention. - We recognize that in today's world migration and issues connected with it are increasingly posing a challenge to social cohesion and political systems. - We acknowledge the large amount of work that has been done in some of these areas.
+At the same time, churches are instrumental in providing information and education that result in effective prevention. - We recognize that in today's world migration and issues connected with it are increasingly posing a challenge to social cohesion and political systems. - (10) We acknowledge the large amount of work that has been done in some of these areas.
 We anticipate a time when we no longer need to speak about such issues each day.